 Where it all began

 It all started in Boorowa, NSW, in 1993, when a group of community members came together to raise funds for students who couldn’t afford post-school training or further education.

 The idea soon spread and similar foundations were formed in Yass, Cowra and Harden.
-CEF has since grown into a family of more than 40 local education foundations across New South Wales, Northern Territory, Queensland and South Australia.
+CEF has since grown into a family of more than 40 local education foundations across New South Wales, Northern Territory, Queensland, Victoria and South Australia.